lakekeeper/lakekeeper/site/docs/getting-started.md

 Then open your browser and head to `localhost:8888` to load the example Jupyter notebooks or head to `localhost:8080` for the Lakekeeper UI.

 ### Option 2: ☸️ Kubernetes
 We recommend deploying the catalog on Kubernetes using our [Helm Chart](https://github.com/lakekeeper/lakekeeper-charts/tree/main/charts/lakekeeper).
 Please check the Helm Chart's documentation for possible values.
-To enable Authentication and Authorization, and external identity provider is required.
+To enable Authentication and Authorization, an external identity provider is required.

 A community driven [Kubernetes Operator](https://github.com/lakekeeper/lakekeeper-operator) is currently in development.

-### Option 3: Binary
+### Option 3: ⚙️ Binary

 For single node deployments, you can also download the Binary for your architecture from [Github Releases](https://github.com/lakekeeper/lakekeeper/releases).
 A basic configuration via environment variables would look like this: